Key takeaways

 What are your weaknesses?

-- Remote location makes it difficult to find staff
+- Remote location making staff recruitment difficult

 What are your opportunities?